About

 Diane Pitre grew up in Campbellton, a small coastal town in northern New Brunswick, known as the gateway to the Maritime Provinces.
 She joined the military on November 9, 1977 at the age of 18 after graduating from high school.
 After completing basic training at CFB St Jean, she was posted to CFB Chatham, NB in February of 1978 for training as an Air Frame Technician.
 On April 1, 1978, she was posted to CFB Borden, Ontario to complete her Air Frame technician training and returned to CFB Chatham in August 1978.
 She was re-trained as a Supply Technician in late 1978 after losing her security clearance on then suspicion of being a homosexual.
 On September 24, 1980, she was purged from the Armed Forces after a lengthy 2-year investigation under the CFAO 19-20 “Sexual Deviation – Investigation, Medical Investigation and Disposal for being a homosexual”.
 She was told that she was a threat to her country because of her sexuality.

-Diane resides in Campbellton, NB.
+Diane is Métis and resides in Campbellton, NB.

 Wayne Davis

 Wayne Davis was born and raised in Drumheller, Alberta and joined the RCMP in 1967.
-He served eight years as a community police officer in Duncan and Sidney, British Columbia before transitioning into the Administration field.
-He spent another ten years in progressively higher- ranking managerial roles in Finance and Administration in Victoria, Vancouver, Ottawa and Toronto and during his service received his Bachelor of Commerce degree from UBC.
-Wayne attained the rank of Staff-Sergeant and after a successful and exemplary 18-year career he was discovered to be gay and in 1986 was forced out the RCMP as part of the “LGBT purge”
+He served eight years as a community police officer in Duncan and Sidney, British Columbia before transferring into administrative positions.
+He excelled in his career and enjoyed another ten years of service in progressively higher- ranking managerial roles in Finance and Administration in Victoria, Vancouver, Ottawa and Toronto.
+During his service, through the sponsorship of the RCMP, he received his Bachelor of Commerce degree from the University of British Columbia (UBC).
+After attaining the rank of Staff-Sergeant and serving loyally for 18 years with a successful and exemplary career his RCMP superiors found out he was gay and in 1986 he was forced out the RCMP as part of the LGBT Purge.

 Douglas Elliott